kristinemlarson/gnssrefl/tests/use_cases/use_pmtl.md

 ### St Lawrence River

+To the best of our knowledge, access to the current high-rate data streams needed to do reflectometry at this site are no longer allowed.
+Please contact NRCAN for further information.
+The data used in the test case described below *is* still available.
+However, the current code requires you have the *teqc* executable, which is no longer supported by UNAVCO.
+We would be grateful if someone would modify the NRCNA high rate downloads function to use *gfzrnx*, which is supported by GFZ.

 <p align=center>
 <img src="https://webapp.geod.nrcan.gc.ca/cacs/PMTL_MONU.jpg" width="500"/>
 </p>

-To the best of our knowledge, access to the current high-rate data streams needed to do reflectometry at this site are not allowed.
-Please contact NRCAN for further information.
-The data used in the test case described below *is* still available.

 **Station Name:**  pmtl